devbootstrap/SOLID-Principles-Examples-using-Typescript/srp/README.md

 A definition of responsibility is to have a reason to change.
 So, therefore, a class should only have one reason to change.
 This is fundamentally based on the need to separate the concerns.
 So if we have a need in our application for logging or caching or storing or whatever then these concerns need to be separated and written into separate classes each with their own SRP.

-Another way of putting this would be to say each class should do one thing and do it well.
+Another way of putting this would be to say **each class should do one thing and do it well**.
 The UNIX operating system is built on this principle and has thrived on it.
 UNIX has a number of CLIs / command line applications that do one thing very well, like `grep` or `sed` and these can be composed into applications or scripts or combined using pipes (|) very easily to make larger, more complex systems.

 ## Reasons for Change

-What is the reason for the [FileStore class](./src/before/FileStore.ts) to change (Answer is below!):
+What is the reason for the [FileStore](./src/before/FileStore.ts) class to change (Answer is below!):

 The answers are: